chibiboba/JS-120/JS 129/JS 129 study guide.md

 // both of these cause syntax error when trying to define the properties in the object.

 let cat = {
-  this.name: "Butterscotch", // 'this' can only be used inside a method, to refer to the object that contains the method. this.age: 13,
+  this.name: "Butterscotch", // 'this' can only be used inside a function or method, to refer to the object that contains the method. this.age: 13,
 };